mhvwerts/randommw/README.md

 ## Usage

 For simple generation of normally distributed random numbers (double precision), only `randommw.c` and `randommw.h` are needed.
 By default, this uses the MWC_52 uniform PRNG, which should be suitable for many applications.
-Only two functions are of relevance in this case: `RanNormalSetSeedZig()` for initialization and `DRanNormalZig()` for normally-distributed random numbers.
+Only two functions are of relevance in this case: `RanInit()` for initialization and `DRanNormalZig()` for normally-distributed random numbers.

 ```c
 #include <stdio.h>